Back to Blog

 The Complete Guide to Senior Wellness Check-Ins

-February 3, 202612 min readBy AvenoraCall Team
+February 3, 202618 min readBy AvenoraCall Team

 wellness checkssenior carecomprehensive guide

 A wellness check-in is any regular contact designed to assess a senior's physical, mental, and emotional state.
 Whether it's a daily phone call, a weekly visit, or an automated monitoring system, the goal is the same: ensuring your loved one is safe, healthy, and connected.
+Research from the National Academies of Sciences, Engineering, and Medicine found that social isolation significantly increases a senior's risk of premature death, dementia, and heart disease.
+Regular check-ins are one of the most effective ways to combat that isolation while catching health changes early.

 Types of Wellness Check-Ins